Is the UK Better Than the USA?

 Healthcare System

-Healthcare spending per capita in the US remains dramatically higher than in the UK, yet access and outcomes do not always reflect that difference.
-In the US, unexpected medical events can lead to significant debt or even bankruptcy, a fear largely absent in the UK.
+Healthcare spending per capita in the US is dramatically higher than in the UK, yet access and outcomes do not always reflect that investment.
+In the US, unexpected medical events can result in significant debt or bankruptcy, a risk largely absent in the UK.

 Food Quality and Eating Habits